How to create landing pages…

 An example of this could be a website building business with various products, and for each product, there’s a different landing page created.

-It may even have a different domain or subdomain and have relatively high-quality, expensive designing.
+It may even have a different domain or subdomain and have relatively high-quality, expensive design.

 You can see an example below…